 A paracentesis, also known as an “abdominal tap” or “ascites tap,” is a minor surgical procedure in which a doctor drains excess ascitic fluid from the patient’s abdomen through a hollow needle.
-If the purpose is only to diagnose the cause of the ascites, a doctor may take as little as 50 milliliters of fluid for analysis.
+If the purpose is only to diagnose the cause of the ascites, a doctor may take as little as 50 mL of fluid for analysis.
 For a therapeutic paracentesis, a doctor may drain a liter of fluid or more.

 Chat with a Patient Advocate about treatment options and get help finding a specialist.

-Paracentesis is often performed as an out-patient procedure, taking approximately 20 to 30 minutes.
+Paracentesis is often performed as an outpatient procedure, taking approximately 20 to 30 minutes.
 In many cases, an ultrasound is first administered to better visualize the size and scope of the ascitic fluid buildup.

-After making sure their bladder is empty, the patient lays on a bed elevated at a 45 degree angle to allow fluid to accumulate in their lower abdomen.
+After making sure their bladder is empty, the patient lays on a bed elevated at a 45-degree angle to allow fluid to accumulate in their lower abdomen.
 The doctor cleans the insertion site with antiseptic and numbs it with a local anesthetic before inserting a large-bore needle to reach the peritoneal cavity.

 Once the ascitic fluid begins to flow, the cavity is drained either by gravity, a syringe or connection to a vacuum bottle.
-Doctors typically drain only one liter of fluid at a time, no faster than 500 milliliters every 10 minutes, so the body can equilibrate fluids and electrolytes.
+Doctors typically drain only one liter of fluid at a time, no faster than 500 mL every 10 minutes, so the body can equilibrate fluids and electrolytes.
 If several liters of fluid are drained during the procedure, the patient may receive serum albumin to replace lost fluid, prevent a drop in blood pressure and reduce the risk of shock.

 After the desired level of drainage is complete, the doctor covers the insertion site with a sterile dressing and a small suture, if necessary.
 Alternatively, if the procedure is going to be repeated, a catheter with a flow-control valve and protective dressing can be left in place.